John Zylinski: Duma Polska

 Duma Polska = Polish Pride, also known as Duma Polska or Polish Pride, was a political party in the United Kingdom, founded by John Zylinski in 2018, which sought to represent European Union citizens on a pro-European platform.

-Electoral History
+Electoral history

 In the May 2018 local elections, the party fielded 48 candidates across 16 London boroughs, and sought to appeal to Polish and other minority group voters concerned by Brexit with a platform that centred on increased EU citizen rights in the UK and a specific hate crime for anti-European discrimination.

 Duma Polska received 6,983 votes (approximately 0.1% of the vote in London) and no seats.
 It did not contest any subsequent elections.

 Personal life

 He died of heart failure in 2024, aged 72.
-He is survived by his brother Marek Zylinski and family and his partner Desiree Saddik.
+He is survived by his brother, family and his partner.

 He identified as a Eurosceptic, although voted to remain in the 2016 EU membership referendum and was concerned about the effects of Brexit and its impact on Poles in the UK.